skybet/skybet.github.io/_posts/2016-05-19-qcon-london.md

 ## Failure Testing

-So talking of reliability, the last talk I wanted to touch on is a hugely entertaining one I watched about **fault injection testing at Netflix**.
+Talking of reliability, the last talk I wanted to touch on is a hugely entertaining one I watched about **fault injection testing at Netflix**.
 In a pretty slick double act, academic [Peter Alvaro](https://twitter.com/palvaro) and [Kolton Andrus](https://twitter.com/koltonandrus) previously at Netflix, described how they met and collaborated on finding a way of discovering fault-intolerance in Netflix’s architectural estate: [Monkeys in Lab Coats: Applying Failure Testing Research at Netflix](http://www.infoq.com/presentations/failure-test-research-netflix).

 I highly recommend watching this talk, but the core concept was this:

 If you run 100 services and you’re interested in scenarios involving a _single service failure_, that’s quite easy to write fault injection tests for - there’s only 100 of them you need to run.
 But... it's probably not very interesting, because you’ll have built redundancy in (right?), so you won’t be discovering the “deep” bugs that happen when multiple things fail.

-So how big is the space of possible failures?
+So, how big is the space of possible failures?
 It’s the power set of 100, which is **2^100**, or roughly **1,000,000,000,000,000,000,000,000,000,000**.
 That’s probably not going to be a viable number of test executions.
 [If each execution took 1 second, it would take longer than [the age of the universe](https://en.wikipedia.org/wiki/Age_of_the_universe) to run them all.
 About 40 trillion times longer in fact!]

 ![What could possibly go wrong?](/images/whatcouldpossiblygowrong.png)